 Energy drinks changed forever in 1982 when Austrian businessman Dietrich Mateschitz visited Thailand.
 At the time, Mateschitz was the marketing director for German toothpaste company named Blendez.
 Tired from the long flight across the globe, Mateschitz sought refreshment and popped open a can of Krating Daeng.
 After ingesting the tasty, non-carbonated liquid, the businessman quickly noticed a profound increase in energy, mood, and sense of well-being.

 Upon experiencing this uplifting of mind and body, Mateschitz realized the drink could be a cure-all for people plagued by low energy levels.
 He met with Yoovidhya and discussed marketing the product to the masses.

 Yoovidhya agreed, and the two set out developing a drink similar to the Thai sensation, but adjusting it to make it more suitable for Western palates.

 Together, the two businessmen licensed the name Red Bull and launched their creation in Austria in 1987.
 The two would go on to make billions with their energy-boosting drink, claiming it “gives wings to people who want to be mentally and physically active and have a zest for life.”

 Jolt Cola did introduce some innovation during its tenure though when in 1987, the company released a low-calorie version, dubbed Jolt 25.
-The low-calorie offering was sweetened with a mixture of sugar and NutraSweet (aspartame), and, as you probably can guess, containing 25 calories per serving.
+The low-calorie offering was sweetened with a mixture of sugar and NutraSweet (aspartame).

 The brain trust behind Jolt also did one other very important thing -- diversified flavors.
 Typical energy drink to this point only came in one (maybe two) flavors.
 Jolt expanded its caffeine-laden soda to include a flavor line up consisting of: